cosmos/sdk-tutorials/academy/1-what-is-cosmos/3-atom-staking.md

 ![Keplr: list of validators](/academy/1-what-is-cosmos/images/keplr-validator-list.png)

 You can immediately discard any validators that keep 100% of the rewards for themselves, as they work for custodial wallets kept on behalf of their customers.
 Pick a validator that you like, click _Manage_, and a link will direct you to more information on this validator.
-You can see more information on each validator on [Mintscan's validator list for Cosmos](https://www.mintscan.io/cosmos/validators).
+You can see more information on each validator on [Mintscan's validator list for the Interchain](https://www.mintscan.io/cosmos/validators).
 Pay attention to the uptime, as a missed block would cost you penalties.

 A validator can have small or large voting power.
 The larger the voting power, the more often the validator is tasked with issuing a block.
 Voting power is closely linked to the reward amount you can expect: